Scheduled MonumentsEnglandA cross-ridge dyke and part of an adjoining cross-ridge dyke meeting at Juggs Road near Falmer Bottom

 What is A cross-ridge dyke and part of an adjoining cross-ridge dyke meeting at Juggs Road near Falmer Bottom?

-This cross-ridge dyke and part of an adjoining cross-ridge dyke meeting at Juggs Road near Falmer Bottom is a defensive earthwork of Iron Age date.
+A cross-ridge dyke and part of an adjoining cross-ridge dyke meeting at Juggs Road near Falmer Bottom is a prehistoric earthwork consisting of two linear defensive or territorial boundaries that intersect near Falmer in East Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013911.

 Who is responsible for protecting A cross-ridge dyke and part of an adjoining cross-ridge dyke meeting at Juggs Road near Falmer Bottom?